-If, based on the work we have performed, we conclude that there is a material misstatement of the other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement in the information included in the report of the Board of Directors, we are required to report this fact.
 We have nothing to report in this regard.